kketzal/getting_and_cleaning_data_project/README.md

            Writting the result file in the working directory...
            Done!

-### STEP 1: Loading necessary libraries.
+### STEP 1: Loading necessary libraries...

 * In this step the script load the library "dplyr", useful for managing dataframes.

 ###  STEP 2: Checking necessary files...
  * In this step the script check for necessary files.
  * Check if folder "UCI HAR Dataset" exists.
  * Check if "UCI HAR Dataset/activity_labels.txt" file exist.
         * In this file we get the activity labels